• Skip to primary navigation

 There are people out there who do a pretty decent job of explaining about the economics of what’s coming.
 There are even people out there who do nicely at explaining the political philosophy underpinning the ugly cultural shift that’s happening.
 And there are a lot of people who are good at keeping you outraged.

 I feel the need to go deeper than any of those sort of things.
 I want to explore why we’re here and what matters — and I want to show how evil ideas have highjacked an entire culture and put us on the path to ruin.
-But I don’t yet know how to do that in language which will make its way through to you — which will make you say, “Hey, maybe I need to disengage from modern culture and re-examine what I’m doing with my life.”
+But I don’t yet know how to do that in language which will make its way through to you — which will make you say, “Hey, maybe I need to disengage from nihilistic postmodern culture and re-examine what I’m doing with my life.”

 I hope to find a way to make contact with you — to warn you about the cliff you’re about to go over — but I know my words are still nonsense for most of you.
 And that breaks my heart.